Hadokane/CCI_PP4_Radicool_Store/README.md

 - Provides the user with the same functionality as the `Featured Item` on the homepage.

-- Serves as the users interaction point for `Adding` an item to the Cart.
+- Serves as the user's interaction point for `Adding` an item to the Cart.

 - Interacting with the Merchandise image will open it in a separate browser tab for users to view in closer detail.